allenchng/InsightWriting/ThinkingLikeADS.md

 3) What would a quick solution to these users problems look like?
 4) What is the potential benefit for the company?

-- **Example**: "Finding art for your home is a difficult and time consuming process.
-Searching for art online is especially difficult because online retailers use keywords to describe visual imagery.
+- **Example**: "Finding art for your home can be a difficult and time consuming process.
+Searching for art online is especially challenging because online retailers use keywords to describe visual imagery.
 The customer experience would be improved if users could provide an example of paintings that they liked and were shown other paintings that matched the visual subtleties of the examples provided.

 ![](./media/paintbynumbers.svg)